Mehdi Hassan’s son passes away

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Tabla player and promoter Arif Mehdi Hassan passed away in Karachi on Saturday.
+KARACHI: Talba player and promoter Arif Mehdi Hassan passed away in Karachi on Saturday.
 Arif was the eldest son of Ghazal maestro Mehdi Hassan.

-His funeral players were offered after Asr and was laid to rest in the Muhammad Shah graveyard in North Karachi beside his father’s grave.
-A large number of people from the artist community participated in his final rites.